 1 Therefore, laying aside all malice, all deceit, hypocrisy, envy, and all evil speaking, 2 as newborn babes, desire the pure milk of the word, that you may grow thereby, 3 if indeed you have tasted that the Lord is gracious.

 Anyone who has been around a newborn baby knows they crave milk and will let you know when they want more!
 A baby who had no appetite for milk and refused to eat would soon be malnourished.
-Neither can believers grow spiritually without a steady intake of the Scriptures.
+Believers who fail to get a steady intake of the Scriptures will be weak anemic Christians.

-Do you “delight” in God’s Word?
+Do you desire God’s Word?
 Do you crave it like a baby craves milk?
 If not, pray and ask God to give you that hunger.
-Then get out your Bible, start reading, and make a plan to read it on a regular basis.
-You can sign up below if you need encouragement with that commitment.
+Then get out your Bible, start reading, and make a plan to read it regularly.

 Responding to Persecution in the First Century